UtrechtUniversity/ricgraph/docs/ricgraph_as_server.md

 * [Use Apache, WSGI, and ASGI to make Ricgraph Explorer and the Ricgraph REST API accessible from outside your virtual machine](#use-apache-wsgi-and-asgi-to-make-ricgraph-explorer-and-the-ricgraph-rest-api-accessible-from-outside-your-virtual-machine).
+* [Use Nginx, WSGI, and ASGI to make Ricgraph Explorer and the Ricgraph REST API accessible from outside your virtual machine](#use-nginx-wsgi-and-asgi-to-make-ricgraph-explorer-and-the-ricgraph-rest-api-accessible-from-outside-your-virtual-machine).
 * [Restore a Neo4j Desktop database dump of Ricgraph in Neo4j Community Edition](#restore-a-neo4j-desktop-database-dump-of-ricgraph-in-neo4j-community-edition).
 * [How to install Ricgraph and Ricgraph Explorer on SURF Research